cucumber/gherkin/CONTRIBUTING.md

 it makes the code so different from the other implementations that it can no longer be maintained by someone who doesn't know the language.

+## Contributing a Parser Implementation

-## Implementing a parser for a new language
+This section describes how you can contribute a parser implementation for a new programming language.
+Our wish-list is (in no particular order):

+- Rust

 First off, fork the repository and create a branch for the new language.